zorchenhimer/MovieNight/readme.md

 #### Notes for Running Using docker-compose
 The container needs to be restarted to apply any changes you make to *settings.json*.

+### FreeNAS - FreeBSD build and run
+An script wich setup an Jail and build and run MovieNight into that Jail as been writen, you'll find it here [freenas-iocage-movienight] (https://github.com/zorglube/freenas-iocage-movienight)

 ## Usage